For those who love a good waterfall hike, add Crabtree Falls in Nelson County to your ever-growing list of must-do hikes

 As you close in on the trailhead you’ll find his and hers vault toilets to the left, a massive trail kiosk to the right.
 There are also several wooden benches.

 You will quickly learn that Crabtree Falls is accessible to those of all ages and abilities.
 From the trailhead, the Lower Falls is a mere 500 feet ahead on paved trail.

 From here, a trail sign directs you to the right to proceed along the switchback-laden Crabtree Falls Trail to be awed by the cascades as you ascend to the top of the falls.

 At the .3-mile mark, you’ll reach another observation deck, then a set of wooden stairs.
 At the .6-mile mark, there’s an area to walk out close to the falls.

 In a few more steps, there is another wooden overlook, and thankfully, a bench to sit for a spell before proceeding to the upper levels of Crabtree Falls.

 At the .75-mile mark, you’ll see a large cave to the right of the trail.
 Allegedly, this was formed by fallen boulders.
 Kids will love this, for sure.

 You’ll get to three more overlooks (steps, then trail, steps, then trail) before reaching a trail sign at the 1.4-mile mark noting this spot as the last spot to view the falls.

 At this point, you can either turn around or continue on another .3-mile to see what else there is to see.
 I was curious, so of course I pressed on to the end.

 At the 1.7-mile mark, you’ll reach a bridge that goes right over top of the falls.
 There’s also a wooden overlook.
 Then, a stone terrace and eye-pleasing mountain views.

 The views across the Blue Ridge Mountains and Tye River Valley are spectacular.
 I only wished I could have been there for sunset.
 As it was, we arrived post-sunset.

-As this is an out-and-back hike, simply re-trace your steps to the parking area.
+As this is an out-and-back day hike in Central Virginia, simply re-trace your steps to the parking area.